avinashsajeevan/Bengaluru-House-Price-Prediction/README.md

 # Bengaluru-House-Price-Prediction
-App created using Streamlit
-The app is deployed in heroku at the link https://bengaluru-housing-price.herokuapp.com/
+This app is created using Streamlit and deployed in heroku at the link https://bengaluru-housing-price.herokuapp.com/